isaacp5/TikTok-Account-Information/README.md

 # TikTok-Account-Information
-This Python script retrieves a TikTok account's creation date and key information by using the account ID.
+This Python script allows you to retrieve the creation date and other key details of a TikTok account by using the account ID.
+The script first fetches the TikTok account ID, which can then be used to extract important data about the TikTok user, including creation date, bio, follower count, and more.
+Ideal for developers and analysts looking to gather TikTok profile information programmatically.